vivinia7/GUI-Project/src/README.md

 6. `npm install -D tailwindcss`
 7. `npx tailwindcss init`

-8 If not alrady present in file, insert this into the tailwind.config.js file  (inside the `content[]` array)
+8 If not alrady present in file, insert this into the tailwind.config.js file  (inside the `content[]` array)add

       "./src/*/.{js,jsx,ts,tsx}"